 When any segregated fund indicates "index" in the fund name it is considered an index fund.
 The investment decisions for such a segregated fund are based on the segregated fund's permitted index.
 As such, the segregated fund may have more of the net assets of the segregated fund invested in one or more issuers than is usually permitted for segregated funds.
-There is a possibility that this could lead to less diversification within the segregated fund, and in turn less liquidity of the segregated fund, while still tracking the volatility of the permitted index.
+There is a possibility that this could lead to less diversification within the segregated fund, and in turn less liquidity of the segregated fund.
+It could also mean that the segregated fund volatility is higher than that of a more diversified segregated fund, while still tracking the volatility of the permitted index.